Logo Futurismo

 The hike to the Pico Mountain top is not easy.
 It is quite a steep ascent, and the descent can be dangerous, with the risk of falling.
 If you are in good health conditions and the weather is on your side, climbing Pico Mountain is a wonderful experience living in the Azores.

 The passage by the Mountain House is mandatory before and after each climb.
-They will give you instructions and advice and hand a GPS to rescue you if needed.
+They will provide you with instructions and advice, and they will hand over a GPS to rescue you if needed.
 Along the hike, you will find 47 wooden markers that will help you find your way.
 Moreover, the Mountain House only authorizes 160 visitors simultaneously on the trail and 320 visitors per day, so always book beforehand.
 There are three ways to climb Pico Mountain.

 Climb by Day